p4tc-dev/docs/why-p4tc.md

 querying the json file for details and then transforming the information from the json file into a binary input to be transported to the kernel.

-The consequences of introspection we do not have to update iproute2 code for any new headers, etc.
+The consequences of introspection are: we do not have to update iproute2 code for any new headers, etc.

 ##### Ok, So How Does This Simplify Things?